 Ya know how this whole “body image thing” is really a cultural and social problem that affects us by virtue of the fact that we’re social creatures who desire love and acceptance?

-What I really mean here is that your negative body thoughts are not permanent birth defects — they are thinking patterns that you were trained into by your surrounding cultural influences,
+YEAH—your negative body thoughts are not innate or permanent birth defects—they are thinking patterns that you were trained into by your surrounding cultural influences,

 the media you consume,